Types of University Offers Explained

 3. Can I change my mind after accepting an offer?

-You can’t change your choices once you’ve confirmed them, so think carefully before making your decision.
+You can't change your choices once confirmed.

 4. When will I receive my offers?